Following Baumann’s Cosmology.

 - We have $\frac{d \ln a}{dt} \approx H_{0} \sqrt{\Omega_{i}} a^{-\frac{3}{2}(1+w_{i})}$

-- Tranforming to conformal time, we find $a(\eta} \propto \eta^{\frac{2}{1+3 w_{i}}$
+- Transforming to conformal time, we find $a(\eta) \propto \eta^{\frac{2}{1+3 w_{i}}}$

 - The special case of $w_{i} = 1/3$ is a universe dominated by spatial curvature

-- A pure matter universe is a called a Einstein-de Sitter universe
+- A pure matter universe is a called a Einstein-de Sitter universe (ie. w=0, since the pressure is much much smaller than the rest mass)

 - This is a good approximation for long matter-dominated periods in the universe